bpanda130/DataGenerator/README.md

 * Generate randomised Nested  payload

 ## Input Datatype
-Required input schema defination have to provided with all required Field name and required datatype in JSON format.
-Here is Sample input Schema defination file,
+Required input schema definition have to provided with all required Field name and required datatype in JSON format.
+Here is Sample input Schema definition [file](https://github.com/bpanda130/DataGenerator/tree/master/Helper/SampleInputFile),

 ![Schema Defination Image](https://github.com/bpanda130/DataGenerator/blob/master/resources/InputSchemaDefination.JPG)

+Below are the sample data type syntax that can be used in input file.
-## alphabets
+### alphabets

 To generate random alphabetic String